The Wall Sofa | Finn Juhl | 1950

 FJ 5000

-The Wall Sofa from 1950 is not only an excellent example of Finn Juhl’s inspiration from the so-called free art of his time, but also his boundary-crossing ambition to defy gravity and create movement.
-The sofa is upholstered by hand in Denmark.
+Designed in 1950, the Wall Sofa exemplifies Finn Juhl’s inspiration from the free art movement of his era, as well as his boundary-crossing ambition to defy gravity and create a sense of movement.
+Its uniquely asymmetrical, excessively upholstered backrest almost floats like a cloud by René Magritte above the also levitating seat carried by an almost invisible frame.
+The sofa is upholstered by hand in Denmark in textile.
 The painted frame in a powder coated steel tube is mounted to the wall, hence the name of the sofa.

 Design: